What is a runbook?

 The benefits of using runbooks

+Runbooks provide many advantages for companies looking to enhance their business operations.
 Here are some of the top benefits of using runbooks:

-- Standardize repeatable processes: Runbooks enable you to standardize and codify tasks and procedures for processes such as IT disaster recovery or cloud migrations.
+- Standardize repetitive processes: Runbooks enable you to standardize and codify tasks and procedures for processes such as IT disaster recovery or cloud migrations.
 They ensure that everyone involved has the tools, expertise, and information needed to complete their role without having to be on multiple calls or hunt through spreadsheets.

 - Optimize existing resources: Runbooks enable internal teams to access information more quickly and complete complex tasks more efficiently.
 This dramatically shortens the time-to-value for major strategic initiatives like cloud migrations and application releases while freeing teams to focus additional time and energy on other high-value priorities.

 - Streamline cloud migration: Cloud migrations are highly complex processes that involve numerous tasks and stakeholders.
-Runbooks can be used to outline the path to success, reduce the likelihood of mistakes, and ensure you’re able to derive the efficiency and flexibility of cloud in as little time as possible.
+Runbooks can be used to outline the path to success, reduce the likelihood of mistakes, and ensure you’re able to derive the efficiency and flexibility of the cloud in as little time as possible.

 Creating an effective runbook